Lake Ontario shipwreck hunters write book on discoveries

 ROCHESTER, N.Y.
 (AP) — Three western New York-based shipwreck hunters who have discovered some of the most significant historic wrecks in the Great Lakes have written a book about their explorations.

-"Shipwrecks of Lake Ontario: A Journey of Discovery" was written by Jim Kennard, of Fairport, Roland Stevens, of Pultneyville, and Roger Pawlowski, of Rochester.
+"Shipwrecks of Lake Ontario: A Journey of Discovery" was written by Jim Kennard, of Fairport, Roland Stevens, of Pultneyville, and Roger Pawlowski, of Gates.

 The trio's book chronicles their discovery of more than two dozen shipwrecks in Lake Ontario.
 Many of the sunken ships were connected to other parts of the Great Lakes region, including Ohio, Michigan and Illinois.

-Note: This story has been corrected to show Pawlowski's hometown is Gates instead of Rochester.